42BV/rest-convention/06-security.md

 ### Validating Strings

 An example `BasicStringValidator` and `@BasicString` annotation have been provided which will reject any control characters.
 For more information on writing custom hibernate-validator validations read the [reference documentation] (https://docs.jboss.org/hibernate/validator/5.0/reference/en-US/html/validator-customconstraints.html).

+### Implementing CORS

+Only implement CORS if you need it.
+The example web application follows the implementation described by [CORS with Spring MVC](http://dontpanic.42.nl/2015/04/cors-with-spring-mvc.html).
+The implementing classes are `CorsController` and `CorsInterceptor`.
+The CorsInterceptor holds the allowed origins and is configured in the ` WebMvcConfiguration`.

 # Further reading